dirkriehle/wahlzeit/README.txt

 Wahlzeit is used to teach agile methods and open source software development at the Professorship of Open Source Software at the University of Erlangen.

-It is an easy-to-learn yet complete Java application that is available under the GNU Affero Public License v3 license, see the LICENSE.txt file.
+It is an easy-to-learn yet complete Java web application that is available under the GNU Affero Public License v3 license, see the LICENSE.txt file.

+Wahlzeit requires a servlet engine like Tomcat and a relational database like PostgreSQL.

-For more information, see http://wahlzeit.sourceforge.net and http://osr.cs.fau.de.
+For more information, see http:/github.com/dirkriehle/wahlzeit and http://osr.cs.fau.de.